Inventory Control Solutions with an Automated Warehouse

 - Handheld wireless devices instruct pickers exactly which items should be picked from which locations.
 The result is that the right items and right quantities are consistently picked.

-- At shipping time , one person (instead of two people) scans the inventory and packs the box.
-This results in accurate shipments and a labor cost savings.
+- At shipping time, one person (instead of two people) does the scanning and packs the box.
+This results in accurate shipments and labor cost savings.